rontarrant/gtkDcoding/docs/_posts/2019-04-19-0028-checkmenuitems.md

 ---
-title: 0028 – CheckMenuItems
+title: 0028 – Menus Part III - CheckMenuItems
 layout: post
 description: How to use a GTK CheckMenuItem - a D language tutorial.
 author: Ron Tarrant

 ---

-## 0028 – CheckMenuItems
+## 0028 – Menus Part III - CheckMenuItems

 Today we’ll cover another type of `MenuItem`, the `CheckMenuItem`.
 This post is longer than usual because after doing the simple version, I wanted to do a multiple `CheckMenuItem` version as well and that led to a whole can of worms dumped on my desktop.
 Anyway, let’s get on with it…